 Does supplementation with branched-chain amino acids work?

 A recent study was published in the Journal of Strength Condition Research (Sharp et al, 2010) which studied the effect of supplementation with branched-chain amino acids during a short period of high-intensity resistance training.
-Subjects consumed 6 grams/day of BCAA for a duration of 3 weeks which engaging in resistance training exercise.
+Subjects consumed 6 grams/day of BCAA for a duration of 3 weeks while engaging in resistance training exercises.

 Results of the study:

 “Serum testosterone levels were significantly higher (p < 0.001), and cortisol and creatine kinase levels were significantly lower (p < 0.001, and p = 0.004, respectively) in the BCAA group during and following resistance training.”

 “These findings suggest that short-term amino acid supplementation, which is high in BCAA, may produce a net anabolic hormonal profile while attenuating training-induced increases in muscle tissue damage.”